-Stabilization services - Staff/Family Consultation is intermittent and temporary.
+Stabilization services - Staff/Family Consultation Services are intermittent and temporary.
 The need for this service is identified during the person-centered planning process and documented in the waiver participant's person-centered service plan with consultation by a behavioral health specialist when appropriate.
 Service is provided to the waiver participant who is experiencing a crisis and is at risk of hospitalization.
 Once the crisis situation is resolved and the individual is stabilized, stabilization services will be terminated.
-Any ongoing need for Staff/Family Consultation will be met under the stand-alone Staff/Family Consultation category.
+Any ongoing need for Staff/Family Consultation Services will be met under the stand-alone Staff/Family Consultation Services category.
 The services under the waiver are limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
-Stabilization Services - Staff/Family Consultation is a distinct and separate services from Staff/Family Consultation, appear in PCSPs separately, are authorized separately and has a unique and separate billing codes.
+Stabilization Services, appear in PCSPs separately, are authorized separately and have unique and separate billing codes.